dmofot/colorblind/README.md

-# homebrewchat
+# Colorbline Cursor Test
-homebrewing Slack community member map
+Testing how cursors look against a map if you are colorblind

-Add yourself to the map here: http://dmofot.github.io/homebrewchat/
+See the map here: https://dmofot.github.io/colorblind/

-See the results here: http://dmofot.github.io/homebrewchat/results/
+See how the map looks if you are colorblind here: https://www.toptal.com/designers/colorfilter

-This is a modified version of a [@vtcraghead](https://github.com/wboykinm/) joint.